awslabs/aiops-modules/modules/sagemaker/sagemaker-ground-truth-labeling/README.md

 - `sqs-dlq-retention-period`: DLQ retention period in minutes, suggest setting to a high value to ensure they are caught and re-driven before deletion.
 Default is 20160 (14 days)
 - `sqs-dlq-visibility-timeout`: DLQ visibility timeout in minutes.
 Default is 720 (12 hours)
 - `sqs-dlq-alarm-threshold` - Number of messages in the DLQ on which to alarm.
 Default is 1, 0 to disable

-`labeling-workflow-schedule` and the SQS queue parameters should be set to values that ensure the workflow can run at least as many times as the `maxRecieveCount` before the `retentionPeriod` is reached, to avoid messages being deleted upon reaching the `retentionPeriod`, instead of being sent to the DLQ
+- `labeling-workflow-schedule` and the SQS queue parameters should be set to values that ensure the workflow can run at least as many times as the `maxRecieveCount` before the `retentionPeriod` is reached, to avoid messages being deleted upon reaching the `retentionPeriod`, instead of being sent to the DLQ
+- `permissions-boundary-name`: IAM Policy Name to attach to all roles as permissions boundary.
+Empty by default.

 ### Sample manifest declaration